aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 Ansible AVD offers granular control of where Tenants and VLANs are configured using `tags` and `filter`.
 Those areas are not covered in this basic example.

-We've specified a single tenant called `TENANT1`.
-The first thing we specify is the base number (`10000`) used to automatically generate the L2VNI numbers, L2VNI = base number + VLAN-id.
+We have specified a single tenant called `TENANT1`.
+The first thing we specify is the base number (`10000`) used to automatically generate the L2VNI numbers, `L2VNI = base number + VLAN-id`.
 For example, L2VNI for VLAN11 = 10000 + 11 = 10011.

 Next, we specify two VRFs, each with two VLANs.
 For example: